mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 be accurately fired to breach ship doors and surfaces.

-If boarders are committed to using weaponry to breach a ship, ship’s weaponry (for example, a pulse laser turret) is far more effective but can cause more damage than desired.
+If boarders are committed to using weaponry to breach a ship, ship's weaponry (for example, a pulse laser turret) is far more effective but can cause more damage than desired.
 Keep in mind that these weapons inflict spacecraft-scale damage, as described in the Traveller